Experience Harvesting Add/remove

 Focus

-If your participants have a hard time focusing and therefore would not be able to observe/note down every step the user does, repeat the method multiple times but for shorter periods of time.
+If participants have a hard time focusing, observing/note down every step the user does might be difficult.
+Repeat the method multiple times but for shorter periods of time, bringing in time for breaks in between.

 Speak